New York Surrogacy Laws 101: Everything You Need to Know

 5. Who is eligible to be a gestational carrier?

-- A United States citizen or a lawful permanent resident.
+- Must be a United States citizen or a lawful permanent resident

-- A NY State resident for at least 6 months where at least one Intended Parent is not a resident.
+- Must be a New York State resident for at least 6 months where at least one Intended Parent is not a resident

 - Has a comprehensive health insurance policy (as detailed in the statute) that takes effect prior to taking any medication or “commencing any treatment to further the embryo transfer.”
 The insurance coverage must extend throughout the duration of the pregnancy and for twelve months after the birth of the child, a stillbirth, a miscarriage, or termination of the pregnancy”.